SoftwareAG/aws-lambda-c8y/README.md

 # AWS Lambda c8y
-- This repo contains an sample AWS Lambda service that would show how to integrate the Cumulocity JAVA Microservice SDK.In this sample service we have a sampel code to check and register a device.
+- This repo contains an sample AWS Lambda service that would show how to integrate the Cumulocity JAVA Microservice SDK.This sample service have a sample code to check and register a device.
 ---

 ## Requirement